 At the end of the project we ended up with a concrete primary transformational objective, and several secondary transformational objectives.

 Build familiarity with the angle system by having players practice solving puzzles using a mechanic that has an encoded relationship between the numeric and spatial representations of angles.

 In addition to our primary transformational objective we took the opportunity to introduce a number of secondary transformational objectives in manners that were natural extensions of the core experience (providing the experience with more puzzle content).

 Protractor Tool Usage

-To solve a puzzle a player had to work out the angle that was required to be made to hit an objective.
-This provided a natural opportunity to introduce a scaffolding tool, the protractor, a measurement device that’s original purpose was designed to aid in angle measurement.
+To solve a puzzle, players had to work out the angle that was required to be made.
+This was difficult for some playtesters and therefore provided a natural opportunity to introduce a protractor scaffolding tool.

 Sharon Carver – ‘I especially like the meter that shows the full 360 degrees while the player is working on selecting angles.
 It would definitely be worth testing the impact’